harismats/GA_Line_Registration_Paper/README.md

    - Plot the error metrics for both methods.

 ## File Structure
-All the code is contained within a single file (`line_registration.m`).
+All the code is contained within a single file (`GA_Line_Registration.m`).
 The script is organized as follows:
 - **Initial Setup & Parameter Definition:**
   Sets up simulation parameters, initializes the Clifford Algebra, and preallocates result structures.
 - **Main Loop:**